Vaccine solutions to expand protection against a global threat

 Support for emerging-country vaccine manufacturers

-With vaccine development resources mostly concentrated in the industrialized world, low-income countries face great challenges in protecting their populations in a pandemic.
+With vaccine development resources mostly concentrated in the industrialized world, low-income countries face great challenges in protecting their populations in a pandemic (or widespread outbreak).
 They are often unable to afford or access critical vaccines that can help them prevent the spread of disease within their own communities, as well as to the rest of the world.
 With a gap of several billion courses between today’s influenza vaccine production capacity and what is needed to protect the global population in a pandemic, global health leaders recognize that the participation of many vaccine suppliers worldwide is vital to meeting pandemic demand.
 Emerging-country vaccine manufacturers will play an important role to this end and are expanding their efforts to produce high-quality, lifesaving influenza vaccines at lower cost.

 - Advancing New Technologies Against a Global Threat fact sheet